-Celebrity Traitors: Alan Carr is my winner - even if the odds are on Stephen Fry to triumph on the BBC show
+Celebrity Traitors: Alan Carr was always my winner - even though the odds were on Stephen Fry to triumph

-But while the other celebs in the 19-strong line-up were all busy air kissing each other and shaking hands (let’s not even mention Nick Mohammad fan-girling over Celia Imrie by helping her look for her shield before his own), Alan soon showed a different side.
+From Day one, while the other celebs in the 19-strong line-up were all busy air kissing each other and shaking hands (let’s not even mention Nick fan-girling over Celia Imrie by helping her look for her shield before his own), Alan soon showed a different side.

 Sitting down with Traitors hostess with the mostess, Claudia Winkleman, Alan told her he wanted to be a Traitor.
 Even Claudia looked shocked, reminding him: “You will have to stab people in the back.”